aishwarya-tech01/SmartEats-Restaurant-Dashboard/README.md

 ### 1. ⚡ Dynamic Station Workload Balancer (Live Bottleneck Radar)
 * **The Problem:** Standard kitchen apps list orders in a basic queue, which leaves kitchen managers blind to sector overload until orders are already running late.
 * **The Solution:** Built an active tracking module that calculates rolling cooking loads across specific preparation stations (Grill, Fryer, Pizza Oven).
-If parallel orders in a single category breach a strict operational threshold, the backend runs an outlier check and fires a high-visibility alert to rearrange resources before delivery delays ripple to clients.
+If parallel orders in a single category breach a strict operational threshold, the backend runs an outlier check and fires a high-visibility alert to rearrange resources before delivery delays ripple to clients

 ### 2. 📈 Algorithmic Dynamic Surge-Pricing Matrix
 * **The Problem:** Restaurants lose out on profit margins during massive high-demand rush hours, while failing to move expiring stock during slow afternoons.